brend3n/myTempEmail-API/README.md

 ## Installation

 temp_mail_api requires Selenium and BS4 to work properly.
-Install the dependencies by clonging the repo.
+Install the dependencies by cloneing the repo.

 ## Use